WallStSmart

 Is IMMR overvalued in 2026?

-Looking at its own history, IMMR is currently trading more expensive than 68% of the last 5Y on P/E. This places it in the 68th percentile of its historical range, a reasonable but unremarkable position.
+Looking at its own history, IMMR is currently trading cheaper than 100% of the last 5Y on P/E. This places it in the 0th percentile of its historical range, a level that has historically coincided with attractive entry points.

 A standard DCF model does not produce reliable output for IMMR under current conditions.
 For unprofitable or near-breakeven companies, revenue-based multiples such as EV/Sales and historical P/S percentile are more informative than intrinsic value calculations.